stub42/cassandra-charm/README.md

 ## Planning

 - Do not attempt to store too much data per node.
 If you need more space, add more nodes.
-Most workloads work best with a capacity under 500GB per node.
+Most workloads work best with a capacity under 1TB per node.

 - You need to keep 50% of your disk space free for Cassandra maintenance operations.
 If you expect your nodes to hold 500GB of data each, you will need a 1TB partition.
+Using non-default compaction such as LeveledCompactionStrategy can lower this waste.

-- Much more information can be found in the [Cassandra 2.1 documentation](http://www.datastax.com/documentation/cassandra/2.1/cassandra/planning/architecturePlanningAbout_c.html)
+- Much more information can be found in the [Cassandra 2.2 documentation](http://docs.datastax.com/en/cassandra/2.2/cassandra/planning/planPlanningAbout.html)

 ## Network Access